SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/index.md

 ### Setup Instructions
  We will do all the exercises on `login.duke.ci-connect.net`.
 If you do not have an account on `duke.ci-connect`, [please sign up](https://duke.ci-connect.net/signup).
-You have an account but forgot the password, visit http://duke.ci-connect.net/password.
-You also need⋅ `SSH` installed on your laptop.
+You have an account but forgot the password, [click here](http://duke.ci-connect.net/password).
+You also need `SSH` installed on your laptop.
 For details, follow [this link](http://swc-osg-workshop.github.io/2015-10-27-duke/setup.html)